Meet the Animals

 Chip

-Chip was surrendered to me by her owner after her buddy passed away.
+Chip was surrendered by her owner after her buddy passed away.
 She didn't want Chip to be lonely in her senior years.
 She has ongoing urinary issues and has difficulty maintaining weight.
 We are working closely with our veterinarian to keep her healthy.

 -